victor-momo/okko-challenge/README.md

 ### Tech.
 Stack

-- For now, I decided to go on the front-end with a web interface based on React + Tailwind for styling, Vite for tooling.
+1. For now, I decided to go on the front-end with a web interface based on React + Tailwind for styling, Vite for tooling.
+2. On the back-end, setup of a simple express server to host a REST api.